Lymington Bottom Road, Medstead, Hampshire, GU34 5EW

 - Shows featured plot

-Price and availability correct as of 23/04/2018 at 04:59.
+Price and availability correct as of 24/06/2018 at 08:23.
 A management fee may apply, this is plot specific.
+Energy rating may be estimated.
 All details should be checked with the Sales Adviser and confirmed with solicitors.View full price list

 Medstead has a very lively community life, with the area’s many riding stables bringing an equestrian feel to the area.
 Local activities range from Scouts, Cubs and children’s drama to gardening and model car racing.
 There are badminton, tennis and bowls clubs, and the village team plays cricket in the Hampshire League.
 The amateur Medstead Players present two shows in the village hall most years, and a fête is held on the village green each July.
 The local pub, the Castle of Comfort, is a child-friendly inn with a family garden.
 Jane Austen, after whom the development is named, lived just three and a half miles away in Chawton, where her house is today a museum of worldwide importance.